s-victor/TinyPedal/docs/customization.md

 Show distance circles on radar for distance reference.

     distance_circle_1_radius, distance_circle_2_radius
 Set circle size by radius(unit meter).
-Circle will not be displayed if radius is smaller than `radar_radius`.
+Circle will not be displayed if radius is bigger than `radar_radius`.

     additional_vehicles_front, additional_vehicles_behind
 Set additional visible vehicles.
 Each value is limited to a maximum of 60 additional vehicles (for a total of 120 additional vehicles).
 Default value is `4`.